BrianInGermany/americansingermany/README.md

 **Join the conversation!**

 We're currently a "klein aber fein" collection of around 130 folks organized on Slack, growing by the day.
-Our members from across the country post on a variety of expat-related topics in our main chat, as well as our many channels for topics and locations.
+Our members from across the country post on a variety of expat-related topics in our main chat, as well as in our many channels for topics and locations.

 Meet new friends, and join group chats for topics you're interested in, like #homeownership-and-renting, or for your own local area, like #frankfurt!